Hours, admission, directions

 Pressed between pins, glassine paper, and a pinning board rests Eumorpha achemon, the Achemon sphinx moth.
 Common throughout the United States and findable...

-Foundational collector Laura Hecox, who was born 168 years ago this month, was renowned for her lighthouse museum, and celebrated for gifting it...
+Foundational collector Laura Hecox, who was born 168, was renowned for her lighthouse museum, and celebrated for gifting it to the people...

 The science of tying things together Research appointments are the highlight of any given week in the collections department.
 Not only do...